Denzil's diagnosis

 Denzil's support network helped him during his treatment

 Denzil’s chemotherapy treatment took place over several months.
 It was a constant round of treatment cycles, side effects, and delays.
-“My mind and body were all over the place… It was a mixture of frustration, fear and hope.”
+“My mind and body were all over the place… It was a mixture of frustration, fear and hope.
+And I am still suffering from heavy fatigue to date, and my sleep patterns remain sporadic.”

 For a long while, treatment became his life.
 “One day drifted into another.
-Tablets in the morning and tablets in the evening.”
+Tablets in the morning and tablets in the evening.
+The hot water bottle was my friend.
+I was so cold.”
 One of Denzil’s lowest points was when he started peeing blood.
-“I called the emergency hotline number that had been given to me… and was instructed to go to A&E immediately.”
+“I called the emergency hotline number that had been given to me… and was instructed to go to A&E immediately.
+The doctor was so calm as I was having a meltdown on the phone.
+I was completely traumatised and scared.
+I actually thought that I was going to die!”

 A blood test and other investigations revealed that Denzil was suffering from neutropenic sepsis, a common and potentially life-threatening infection that can be a complication of chemotherapy treatment.
 Quick action is vital, and Denzil’s swift response to his symptoms meant he was able to receive the medication needed to treat the condition.

-Despite these many challenges, Denzil recalls the compassion of NHS staff, and Kassie, his Macmillan Personalised Care Nurse, with deep gratitude.
+Despite these many challenges, Denzil recalls the compassion of NHS staff in the Snowdrop ward, with deep gratitude.
 Having a strong support network at home and during treatment helped Denzil throughout his cancer experience.

-Sadly, this was something his brother was unable benefit from.
+Sadly, this was something his elder brother, Carlton, was unable benefit from.
 "My brother, Carlton, passed away from cancer in late March 2022, from cancer of the oesophagus.
 He kept the diagnosis to himself and nobody, not even his mum, knew about the diagnosis.”

 “Men do not talk in these moments of doubt and uncertainty, and this is particularly the case with men of colour.”